HEAVEN (Part 1)

 God desires that you enjoy eternity with Him in heaven after your brief pilgrimage in this world of uncertainties.
 However, the choice is primarily yours.
 Preparation for a blissful eternity with God in heaven starts here on earth.

-The first step towards this is to acknowledge yourself as a sinner and put your faith in Jesus Christ and His atoning sacrifice on the cross for your salvation, confessing and surrendering to Him as your Lord and Saviour (Rom.
+The first step towards this is putting your faith in Jesus Christ and His atoning sacrifice on the cross for your salvation, confessing Him as your Lord and Saviour (Rom.
 10:8-10).

 The joy and hope of the believers in Christ transcend this life!